-At our 5-8 Campus two captains and a student leadership team consisting of a minimum of 20 students representing each year level are elected each semester.
+At our 5-8 Campus two captains and a student leadership team representing each year level are elected each semester.
 Captains and leaders are responsible for hosting the weekly assembly, meeting and greeting visitors , discussing and solving campus based issues and speaking at various events.
-They are also provided with opportunities to participate and attend leadership camps and our Community Awareness Program.
+They are also provided with opportunities to participate and attend leadership camps.

 At our 9-12 Campus two captains, two vice captains and eight prefects are elected to form the Senior Leadership Group (SLG).
 The SLG meets weekly with the Year 12 Coordinator.￼￼￼￼ The two captains and vice captains host the Annual End of Year Awards held.